opensemanticsearch/open-semantic-search/docs/connector/web/README.md

 Or use or integrate (i.e. in a crontab or in your own scripts) this command line tool:
 `opensemanticsearch-index-web *http://www.opensemanticweb.org/*`

 ### REST-API

 Using the REST-API:
 `http://127.0.0.1/search-apps/api/index-web?uri=*http://www.opensemanticsearch.org/*`

 ## Crawl whole websites or parts of a website

-You can index a whole website with the [web crawler module of Apache ManifoldCF](http://manifoldcf.apache.org/release/trunk/en_US/end-user-documentation.html#webrepository).
+You can index a whole website with the web crawler module of Apache ManifoldCF.

-With its Webinterface you can setup a homepage, a sitemap or a RSS-Feed as the start point and set how deep the crawl should be.
+With its web interface you can setup a homepage, a sitemap or a RSS-Feed as the start point and set how deep the crawl should be.

 Its possible to setup rules which parts to crawl and which to exclude.

-Another software for crawling a website is Scrapy.
+Another software for crawling a website is Scrapy (see [documentation on using Scrapy with Open Semantic Search](../scraper/README.md)).